MinaProtocol/mina/docs/testnet-guardian-runbook.md

 Instructions for configuring and deploying a QA-net is roughly documented here: https://www.notion.so/codaprotocol/Testnet-deployment-notes-c1fbf8b8be9343b480f644c22d61ad85

+Run the program `scripts/minichaos.py` after starting the network.
+It destroys random kubernetes pods, which one restarting tries to bootstrap/catchup to the network.
+Make sure to run it shortly (perhaps after most of the nodes are synced) after starting the network to test bootstrap/catchup during the first epoch.

 ### Test

 After the QA-net is deployed, perform the following sanity-check: